Pilates Gold

 Testimonial

-My Parents Really Enjoy Pilates
+My Parents Really Enjoy the Senior Gold Class

 Hidden Pilates gem in the area!
 May is an amazing and passionate Pilates instructor!
 She is extremely attentive to my parents who have been attending the senior Pilates Gold class for more than half a year - and has helped them train full body muscles to improve balance, weight distribution when walking and assuage their knee pain.
 My parents really enjoy her classes and feedback that she’s extremely patient on guiding them to make the right Pilates postures!
 Adding on, they also highlight her facilities are very clean!
 Thumbs up~